 Treasurer: James Carolan

-As a long-term user and observer of the Pacific Spirit Park, I have witnessed the increased use and demands on the Park.
-I believe it is important for residents to take an active interest helping to maintain the Park and keep it in a natural state for the benefit of citizens now and in the future.
+James is a professor of physics at the University of British Columbia, and a long-time user and observer of Pacific Spirit Park.
+He has witnessed the increased use and demands on the Park, and believes it is important for residents to take an active interest in helping to maintain the Park and keep it in a natural state for the benefit of citizens now and in the future.
+As treasurer, James is responsible for the financial workings of the society.

 Director: Ada Li